Introduction

 - Check with Local Building Officials:

-- Contact your local building inspector or building department.
-They’ll have specific data on the frost line by zip code, ensuring that your footings meet the area’s standard.
+- Get in touch with your local building inspector or department.
+They have specific information about the frost line for your zip code, helping you follow local rules.

 - Look at Historical Weather Data: